michelin/kstreamplify/README.md

 ### Prefix

-The `TopicWithSerde` API power is to handle topics owned by different teams across different environments without altering the topology.
+The `TopicWithSerde` API is designed to handle topics owned by different teams across various environments without changing the topology.
 It uses prefixes to differentiate teams and topic ownership.

-In the `application.yml` file, declare the prefixes in a `key: value` format:
+In your `application.yml` file, declare the prefixes in a `key: value` format:

 ```yml
 kafka: